-- (1) Assumptions for "By Geography": - Event-driven equities, convertible bonds, other hedge funds, private equity and venture capital, legal assets and other equities and credit investments are based on the geographies of the underlying portfolio assets. - U.S. CLOs and Tetragon Credit Partners funds (bank loans) are treated as 100% North America. - LCM, Tetragon Credit Partners, Banyan Square Partners, and Contingency Capital (TFG Asset Management) are treated as 100% North America. - BentallGreenOak (TFG Asset Management) is treated as 24% Europe, 66% North America, and 10% Asia-Pacific. - Acasta Partners (TFG Asset Management) is treated as 80% Europe and 20% North America.
+equities and credit investments are based on the geographies of the underlying portfolio assets.

+- U.S. CLOs and Tetragon Credit Partners funds (bank loans) are treated as 100% North America. - LCM, Tetragon Credit Partners, Banyan Square Partners, and Contingency Capital (TFG Asset Management) are treated as 100% North America. - BGO (TFG Asset Management) is treated as 24% Europe, 66% North America, and 10% Asia-Pacific. - Acasta Partners (TFG Asset Management) is treated as 80% Europe and 20% North America.

-- Polygon and Equitix (TFG Asset Management) are treated as 100% Europe. - Hawke's Point (TFG Asset Management) is treated as 100% Asia-Pacific. - (2) Assumptions for "By Exposure" - (i) Exposure represents the net asset value of the private equity position in the relevant asset management company and the investments in funds/accounts managed by that asset management company. - (ii) Exposure represents the net asset value of investments. - (iii) Exposure represents the net asset value of the private equity position in the asset management company.
+- Asia-Pacific. - (2) Assumptions for "By exposure": - (i) Exposure represents the net asset value of the private equity position in the relevant asset management company and the investments in funds/accounts managed by that asset management company. - (ii) Exposure represents the net asset value of investments. - (iii) Exposure represents the net asset value of the private equity position in the asset management company.

-Source: Tetragon
+Source: Tetragon.